Should

 occasion to give spanking as an exception to the commandment to be "no striker", but no exception is given.
 A pastor should

-should not be a striker of humans, then it should certainly be the goal of all
+not be a striker of anyone, then it should certainly be the goal of all other

 Chapter